robotron2084/unit-test-example/README.md

 TODO: Talk about IRandom and why you should write code this way.

 ## Key Takeaways
 * Write **unit** tests not 'big' tests.
 * Avoid adding your testable code to Monobehaviours.
 * Write Editor tests.
 * Use test cases for maintainability and readability.
-    * Use FC/IS to avoid mocks and stubs.
+* Use FC/IS to avoid mocks and stubs to increase maintainability.